-The SF-424A Budget shall be prepared, identifying the total amount of new funding allocations, and other funding sources for the current budget period.
-For this purpose, please complete the SF-424A in whole dollars, which can be found in PAGE after beginning a Grant Application Package.
+The SF-424A Budget shall be prepared, identifying the total amount of new funding allocations and other funding sources, for the current budget period.
+For this purpose, please complete the SF-424A in whole dollars.
+The SF-424A Budget can be found in PAGE after beginning a Grant Application Package.

 The proposed budget costs are estimated values and invoicing must be calculated from actual costs incurred for each of the cost categories.
 Federal payments to a Grantee's "contingency reserve" are unallowable.
 Other contingency costs may be allowable with certain restrictions; see 2 CFR 200.433 "Contingency Provisions."
-The Grantee may request funds under any of the Object Class Categories as long as the item and amount are necessary to perform the proposed work and meet all the criteria necessary to fit the definition of allowable costs under the applicable federal cost principles.
+The Grantee may request funds under any of the Object Class Categories as long as the item and amount are reasonable and necessary to perform the proposed work and allocable to the federal award in accordance with relative benefits received.